 Our Top Paid App Pick: RadarScope

-If none of the above weather apps have what you’re looking for, and you’re willing to spend money on a quality professional weather radar app or website, hands down our top recommendation is RadarScope.
+If none of the above weather apps have what you’re looking for, and you’re willing to spend money on a quality professional weather radar app or website that storm chasers use, hands down our top recommendation is RadarScope.
 Available on Android and iOS for $9.99 and Windows or Mac for $29.99, this app is one of the quickest updating around.

 You have access to every single radar product that the pros do, at practically the same time they see them—along with up to the minute warning information.
 Stepping up to the Pro Tier 1 subscription for $9.99 per year gets you longer animations and lightning data (a must for outdoor enthusiasts), dual pane capability, and inspection tools.
 While the top end Tier 2 package adds in hail and shear contouring (the latter necessary for tornado formation), as well as multi-platform use and a 30-day radar archive.